Features

 Transaction Types and Transaction Codes

-The Transaction Types for a feature specify the type of the transaction which will be generated for the one-off and recurring charges.
-This type will be shown on the invoices, and will be used to determine the group of charges on the invoice it will be totalled within.
-The transaction type may have a default code allocated to it, or one may be specified within the feature — these codes may then be included in the invoice reports for inclusion into an accounting package.
-A separate code may also be specified for call/usage fee transactions.
+Transaction Types specify the type of the transaction generated for one-off and recurring charges.
+The type is shown on invoices and determines the group on the invoice it is totalled within.
+A transaction type may have a default code, or one may be specified on the feature.
+These codes can be included in invoice reports for accounting-package import.
+A separate code may be specified for call/usage fee transactions.

-The Recurring Charge Interval is used to specify both how often a recurring charge should be applied (monthly, annually etc.) and how far in advance/arrears charges should be made.
-Intervals may be set up to specify that charges should be calendar-aligned (for example charges should be made for calendar months).
-In this instance the first (or second) recurring charge will be pro-rated as necessary to align to a calendar period, with subsequent charges being for a full calendar period.
-Charges will also be pro-rated if the feature is to be stopped part-way through a billing period.
-Whilst one-off charges are only added once, an interval may be specified to allow the charge to be made in advance or in arrears — the one-off charge will be billed at the same time as the first service charge would be billed.
-A recurring charge interval must be set if a recurring charge amount is entered, otherwise no recurring charges will be made.
+The Recurring Charge Interval controls both how often a recurring charge is applied (monthly, annually, and so on) and how far in advance or arrears charges are made.
+Intervals may be calendar-aligned (for example, charges for calendar months).
+With calendar alignment, the first (or second) recurring charge is pro-rated to align to a calendar period, and subsequent charges are for a full calendar period.
+Charges are also pro-rated if the feature stops part-way through a billing period.
+One-off charges are added once, but an interval specifies whether they are billed in advance or arrears; the one-off charge is billed at the same time as the first service charge.
+A recurring charge interval must be set if a recurring charge amount is entered, otherwise no recurring charges are made.

 Carrier Charge Details

-In the same way that one-off and recurring retail charges are specified, your expected wholesale charges may be specified.
-This will later allow you to calculate profit margins and/or compare with the actual fees charged.
-As the wholesale costs are calculated alongside the retail costs, the same recurring charge interval is used.
-If your charging period differs from how you bill your customer (for example, you’re billing your customer annually, but paying your provider monthly), you may enter the carrier costs on a second feature, ensuring to leave the customer’s charges empty.
+Wholesale charges may be specified alongside retail charges to calculate profit margins or compare against actual fees.
+Wholesale costs use the same recurring charge interval as retail.
+If your charging period differs from how you bill the customer (for example, billing the customer annually but paying the provider monthly), enter the carrier costs on a second feature with the customer’s charges left empty.

 Commission

-Commission may be calculated as either a fixed one-off and/or recurring amount, or a percentage of either the retail amount or profit for one-off, recurring and usage charges.
-Fixed amounts will follow the pro-rata and advance billing rules set in the recurring charge interval.
+Commission may be calculated as a fixed one-off and/or recurring amount, or as a percentage of the retail amount or profit for one-off, recurring, and usage charges.
+Fixed amounts follow the pro-rata and advance billing rules set in the recurring charge interval.

 If a change to the feature charging should take place on a particular date, enter it as the Change Effective From Date and select “Apply New Charges From Effective Date” as the Update Method.
-The platform will make the necessary charges and/or refunds to make this change.
-If no changes to existing charges should be made, leave the Change Effective From date empty and select “Don’t Modify Existing Charges” as the Update Method and the change will take effect when the next recurring charge is applied — see Dropping a Feature and Reinstating a Feature for further details.
+The platform makes the necessary charges and refunds.
+If no changes to existing charges should be made, leave the date empty and select “Don’t Modify Existing Charges”.
+The change then takes effect at the next recurring charge.
+See Dropping a Feature and Reinstating a Feature.

 Finding a Feature